-- Lower total cost of manufacturing with a “no manufacturing defects” guarantee.
+- Lower the total cost of manufacturing with a “no manufacturing defects” guarantee.

 - Make “running changes” to existing products with ease and confidence.

-Chinese manufacturing is made simple and straightforward by ITI.
+At ITI, we make Chinese manufacturing simple and straightforward!
 With a NO COST quote, you will know what your savings will be before you commit to production.